 If you’re looking for a VPN that will allow you to protect a huge number of devices, then Windscribe might be a great option to look into because it lets users have an unlimited number of connections on each account (read our Surfshark vs Windscribe guide to learn more).
 This makes Windscribe a clear winner for this round.

 Windscribe is very hard to beat when it comes to pricing, and it even took the top spot on our free VPN services roundup.
 The free plan gives users 2GB of bandwidth per month, but this can be increased to 10GB by verifying your email address and a further 5GB by tweeting about the service, giving you a total of 15GB per month.
-This is one of the most generous free plans out there, though it does not include the streaming servers, as we mentioned earlier.
+This is one of the most generous free plans out there.
 Read our Windscribe vs. TunnelBear piece to see how they compare.